-From Jennifer on January 20th, 2010 in General Remodel
+From Dean Dowd on January 20, 2010 in General Remodel

 When remodeling your home or just making a few changes, try to keep in mind what those new materials will be like to clean.
 Opt for materials that are easily wiped clean, like impervious tile, metal finishes, scrub-able paint and other non-textured surfaces.
 Carpeting, moldings, faux finished paint and textured laminates are more difficult to keep up with, making housecleaning harder and more time-consuming.

 Keep the furniture simple and the pieces few.
 Plywood chairs and a metal table in the kitchen make for excellent easy-to-clean surfaces and a sitting area that doesnt take up a lot of space.
 In the living room, substitute overstuffed sofas and easy chairs for less cumbersome couches and ottomans.
 The ottomans make great seating for little bottoms, as well as fun stools or stepping stones for imaginative minds.

 Whatever you choose, you still want your kids to have fun, so dont purchase items that would devastate you to lose.
 Dont substitute beauty and grace for practical and playful, but do keep in mind that items that work best in a minimalist home will be easily multi-tasked, attractive and functional.

 One of the things kids are great at is making fingerprints on the walls.
 Aside from painting with finishes that are easily wiped clean, keep wall-hung items to a minimum and fasten them above arms reach of the children.
 Not only will it save you the trouble of cleaning fingerprints off of your hanging art, photos and other items, but itll also keep the kids from accidentally damaging these items or pulling them down onto themselves and getting hurt.